 Your car insurance premium is the amount you must pay for insurance coverage.
 It’s your monthly (or you can pay in full) car insurance bill, just like a car payment or monthly cable bill.
 It is the amount you have agreed to pay your insurer for coverage.

-Most car insurance policies come with a deductible – the amount you must pay out of pocket before your policy will kick in to cover the rest.
+Most car insurance policies come with a deductible – you must pay out of pocket before your policy will kick in to cover the rest.
 Not all coverages have a deductible – liability typically does not come with a deductible – but collision, comprehensive, uninsured motorist and sometimes personal injury protection coverages have a car insurance deductible.

 What is the difference between insurance limits and premiums?

-Your premium is the amount you pay for your insurance, while your coverage limits indicate the maximum amount your insurance company will pay out for a claim.
+Your premium is the amount you pay for your insurance, while your coverage limits indicate the maximum amount your insurance company will pay for a claim.

-Liability coverage, required in almost all states, has very specific coverage limits.
+Liability coverage, required in almost all states, has specific coverage limits.
 Liability insurance will help cover medical, legal and repair bills for injuries or property damage you cause.
 Liability does not pay to repair your vehicle or cover your medical bills.

 Tip iconExample: